-The Editorial Style Guide is not meant to be an authoritative source for style issues pertaining to academic publications.
+The Editorial Style Guide is not intended as an authoritative source for style issues pertaining to academic publications.
 To resolve issues for academic papers, dissertations, journal articles and the like, please consult the latest edition of the MLA Handbook.
-And to resolve issues not covered in the Editorial Style Guide, please refer to the latest editions of The Chicago Manual of Style or The Associated Press Stylebook.
+And to resolve non-academic issues not covered in the Editorial Style Guide, please refer to the latest editions of the Associated Press Stylebook or the Chicago Manual of Style.

-The Editorial Style Guide is not a document carved in stone.
+Even as the Editorial Style Guide is Calvin’s standard for written communication, it is not a document carved in stone.
 It is, rather, a living document, one that will require updates.
-As the college grows and its communications functions become more integrated, the style guide will be revisited—both in paper and online form—to improve its usability.
-We welcome queries and thoughts about revisions to the Editorial Style Guide.
-Please e-mail any questions or suggestions to firstname.lastname@example.org.
+In keeping our guidelines as contemporary and usable as possible, we welcome queries and thoughts about revisions to the Editorial Style Guide.
+Please email any questions or suggestions to firstname.lastname@example.org.

-We hope this guide is a valuable resource for you as you work at communicating the Calvin story to a larger world.
+We hope this guide is a valuable resource for you as you communicate the Calvin story to the world at large.